-PART 2-A - CTE PERKINS FUNDABLE PROGRAMS
+PART 2-A. CAREER AND TECHNICAL EDUCATION (CTE) PERKINS FUNDABLE PROGRAMS

-The purpose of this section is to give local eligible recipients an opportunity to identify all CTE postsecondary programs that meet the SSQ (or in SSQ development) and LMA state requirements that will be supported with Perkins V funds during 2022-2023 program year.
-Column A of the Program Summary Worksheet in the Secondary CLNA and Budget Excel Workbook will indicate all locally fundable programs by Perkins for the 2022-2023 program year.
+The purpose of this section is to give local eligible recipients an opportunity to identify all CTE postsecondary programs that meet the SSQ (or in SSQ development) and LMA state requirements that will be supported with Perkins V funds during 2023-2024 program year.
+The Program Summary Worksheet in the Secondary CLNA and Budget Excel Workbook will indicate all locally fundable programs by Perkins for the 2023-2024 program year.

-This section includes the completion of one column in the Program Summary Worksheet in the Potsecondary CLNA and Budget Excel workbook, as described below.
+This section requires completion of Program Summary Worksheet in the Postsecondary CLNA and Budget Excel workbook, as described below.